ZBraz/stockbuyandsell/README.md

-#Purpose
+# Purpose
+Stock marker simulator python program that allows users to manage their stock portfolio, buy and sell stocks, and track their total balance while also setting goals.
-Run on google colaborators
+Run on google collaboratory

-INSTALATION
+# Instalation

  pip install alpha_vantage